digitalcolony/civicrm-sql/README.md

-# civicrm-sql
+# SQL For CiviCRM

-SQL scripts to generate export files for the CiviCRM database.
+SQL scripts to generate VIEWS on the CiviCRM database.
+These VIEWS will help with exporting data into Excel.